ST. ALBAN’S Episcopal Church

 'Sparks' Youth Group

-If you are a teenager in need of service hours for school, the NHS, or other extra-curricular activities, we are happy to say there are several opportunities this fall.
-Contact Joe Wiltz if you are interested for more information before the semester deadline for hours hits.
+If you are a teenager in need of service hours for school, the NHS, or other extra-curricular activities, we are happy to say there are several opportunities.
+Contact the office if you are interested for more information.